mandkwasdwas/TCPOptimizer/README.md

-A second way to play roblox.
+# A second way to play roblox.

-SETUP
+# SETUP

 1 Download the file
 2 Run it
 3 Wait for it to load

-NOTE:( IT DOESN'T WORK WITH SOME PROVIDERS )
+# NOTE:( IT DOESN'T WORK WITH SOME PROVIDERS )

+# This is a re-upload